conduktor/testing-docs-archive/docs/features/building-tests/tasks/set-variable-task.md

 Enter the variable value in the **Value** input, and add your variable name in the **Assign to** input.

 :::info
-Note you can switch between the different [Custom Inputs](/platform/testing/features/custom-inputs) for assigning values to variables using different methods.
-For example, via a JavaScript snippet.&#x20;
+Note you can switch between the different [Custom Inputs](/features/custom-inputs) for assigning values to variables using different methods.
+For example, via a JavaScript snippet.
 :::

 ![](<../../../assets/image (4) (1).png>)